chainer/chainer/docs/source/upgrade.rst

 This does not break the existing code.
 Old-style functions (classes inheriting from :class:`Function`) are still supported in v3 and future versions of Chainer.

+If you are going to write new functions, it is encouraged to use :class:`FunctionNode` to support double backward.

 .. attention::

    Users relying on undocumented function APIs (directly instantiating old-style classes) may experience an error like ``TypeError: 'SomeFunction' object is not callable`` after upgrading to v3.